Blocking Knits – 3 Ways To Reshape Your Knitting

 It is really gentle on your knits and easy to do once you have the right tools!

-This is also a great method when you are not sure about the fibres and how they will react to being really damp or with the steam blocking method.
+This is also a great method when you are not sure about the fibers and how they will react to being really damp or with the steam-blocking method.

-Stretch and pin out your piece onto your blocking mats and with a spray bottle containing water, lightly spray the knitted piece.
+Stretch and pin out your piece to the correct dimensions onto your blocking surface, then with a spray bottle containing water, go ahead lightly spritzing the knitted piece.

 See the coaster knitting pattern used in the image below here.